KatsutoshiOtogawa/ubi_devcontainer/README.md

 | debian unstable | ghcr.io/otogawakatsutoshi/devcontainers:debian_unstable|experimental |
 | archlinux       | ghcr.io/otogawakatsutoshi/devcontainers:archlinux      | stable    |

+If you want to use an image with a specific date time, use the date and time written in the [Packages](https://github.com/otogawakatsutoshi/devcontainers/pkgs/container/devcontainers).

 ## comming soon

 ubuntu (not lts version), gentoo, nixos,Opensuse leap, Opensuse Tumbleweed!